 Only a dean for the relevant faculty can request a grant, however, they also must present the readiness of the specific department for the whole period of the stay of the foreign expert at JEPU (workplace, IT, laboratories, etc. must be available).

 The length of the stay of the foreign expert at UJEP is limited to a maximum of 5 months.

-The foreign expert that successfully passes the selection process is presented with a work agreement for the corresponding period and corresponding amount of financial reward for their staying at UJEP.
-The amount of the financial reward is set by the vice-rector for science based on the whole budget for this area, reception of the candidate and the length of their stay at UJEP
+The foreign expert that successfully passes the selection process is presented with a work agreement for the corresponding period and a corresponding amount of financial reward for their staying at UJEP.
+The amount of the financial reward is set by the vice-rector for science based on the whole budget for this area, reception of the candidate, and the length of their stay at UJEP

 The requests for the selection procedure are submitted continuously to the IGA employee until the quota for the financial resources has been spent.

 The request must be submitted no later than 2 months before the beginning of the planned involvement of the foreign expert at UJEP.